Janith-0-6/Pandas-as-pd/README.md

 ```

 ### Note
-- The build is working properly but you might face API call issues
+- The construction is functioning correctly; however, issues with API calls may be encountered.